Supporting disabled children, young people and their families: guidance

 - Scottish Government action on housing

-The Scottish Government funds an organisation called Housing Options Scotland.
+We fund an organisation called Housing Options Scotland.
 This organisation recognises that every housing situation is unique and specialises in providing personalised, person-centred advice and support to people with disabilities and their families.

-- For independent information on your housing rights in Scotland, visit Shelter Scotland’s website.
+- for independent information on your housing rights in Scotland, visit Shelter Scotland’s website.

 - Capability Scotland provide a housing options guide for disabled people;